DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Reproducibility Statement

 \textbf{Code and Data Availability.} The complete source code for our method, \approach, along with the scripts used to run all experiments and generate figures, will be made publicly available on GitHub\footnote{https://github.com/epsilon-2007/DAVIS}.
 We will also provide the model weights for our trained CIFAR models.
 All datasets used in this work (CIFAR-10, CIFAR-100, ImageNet-1k, and all OOD benchmarks) are publicly available and were used without modification, following the standard preprocessing steps described in their original publications and common benchmarks.

-\textbf{Experimental Setup.} \begin{itemize} \item \textbf{CIFAR Benchmarks:} For fair comparison, our primary models include DenseNet-101, ResNet-18, ResNet-34, and MobileNet-v2.
-Since the standard MobileNet-v2 architecture is designed for the high-resolution ImageNet dataset, its classification head is ill-suited for the smaller 32x32 resolution of the CIFAR benchmarks.
-Therefore, following common practice in DICE~\citep{DICE}, we adapted its head for CIFAR classification by setting the penultimate layer dimension to 512.
-This dimension was chosen to be comparable to other models in our evaluation, such as the ResNet variants (512) and DenseNet-101 (342).
-Following established protocols~\citep{ReAct,DICE,ASH}, all models were trained from scratch for 100 epochs using SGD with a momentum of 0.9, a weight decay of 0.0001, and a batch size of 64.
+\textbf{Experimental Setup.} \begin{itemize} \item \textbf{CIFAR Benchmarks:} For fair comparison, our primary models include DenseNet-101, ResNet-18, ResNet-34, Wide-ResNet and MobileNet-v2.
+Following established protocols~\cite{GradNorm,ReAct,DICE,ASH,SCALE}, all models were trained from scratch for 100 epochs using SGD with a momentum of 0.9, a weight decay of 0.0001, and a batch size of 64.
 The learning rate was initialized at 0.1 and decayed by a factor of 10 at epochs 50, 75, and 90.

-\item \textbf{ImageNet Benchmark:} For our large-scale experiments, we used the official pre-trained models provided by PyTorch for DenseNet-121, ResNet-50, MobileNet-v2, and EfficientNet-b0.
+\item \textbf{ImageNet Benchmark:} For our large-scale experiments, we used the official pre-trained models provided by PyTorch for Swin-B, ConvNeXt-B, EfficientNet-b0, DenseNet-121, ResNet-50, and MobileNet-v2.
 No fine-tuning was performed. \end{itemize}

-\textbf{Hyperparameter Details.} Our method, \approach, introduces a single key hyperparameter, $\boldsymbol{\gamma}$, for the mean-variance shift formulation ($\approach(\mu,\sigma)$).
-As detailed in the main paper, this was selected using a proxy OOD validation set generated with Gaussian noise.
-This process yielded $\gamma=3.0$ for CIFAR models and $\gamma=0.5$ for most ImageNet models (with the exception of $\gamma=4.0$ for EfficientNet-b0 due to its SiLU activations).
+\textbf{Hyperparameter Details.} The hyperparameter $\boldsymbol{\gamma}$, which scales the standard deviation in Equation~\ref{eq: davis_mu_sigma}, plays a critical role in performance.
+Following established protocols~\cite{ReAct,DICE,SCALE,ssn}, we select $\gamma$ using a proxy OOD validation set constructed by adding pixel-wise Gaussian noise sampled from $\mathcal{N}(0, 0.2)$ to images from the ID validation set.
+Based on this procedure, we set $\gamma=3.0$ for all CIFAR models, $\gamma=0.5$ for traditional CNN-based ImageNet models (ResNet, DenseNet, MobileNet), and $\gamma=2.0$ for modern ImageNet architectures (Swin-B, ConvNeXt, EfficientNet-B0).

-For all baseline methods (ODIN, ReAct, DICE, ASH, SCALE), we strictly followed the hyperparameter selection protocols described in their respective papers.
+For all baseline methods (KNN, ODIN, ReAct, DICE, ASH, SCALE), we strictly followed the hyperparameter selection protocols described in their respective papers.
 When re-evaluating these baselines on new architectures not present in their original work, we performed a hyperparameter search using the same validation procedure they described.
 Key hyperparameters for these methods are summarized below:

 \begin{itemize} \item \textbf{ODIN:} We adopted the optimal hyperparameter values reported in the original publication.
 Accordingly, we set the temperature to $T = 1000$, with a noise magnitude $\epsilon$ of 0.004 for CIFAR and 0.0015 for ImageNet.